JessieConley/solo-project-plikter/README.md

 Plikter Responsibility and Behavior Application

 ## Description
-Plikter Responsibility and Behavior is a task manager application that parents can use with their children to set daily responsibility and behavior expectations for each child within the family.
-Users can set up a responsibility chart for each child in their houshold and select tasks and behavios appropriate for the child's age.
-As the day goes on, users can mark the responsibility or behvior as complete or incomplete, delete from the child's chart, or update with additional daily expecations as needed.
+Plikter Responsibility and Behavior is a mobile-first task manager application designed for parents or guardians to work with their children on setting daily, age appropriate responsibility and behavior expectations through a task table for each child within the family.
+As the day goes on, users can mark the responsibility or behavior task as complete, delete from the child's chart, or update with additional daily tasks as needed.

 # Prime Solo Project